 The study of Drama focuses on the creation and performance of characters and stories that communicate ideas, meaning and messages.
 Students use creative processes, a range of stimulus material and playmaking techniques to develop and present devised work.
 Students learn about and draw on a range of performance styles relevant to practices of ritual and story-telling, contemporary drama practice and the work of significant drama practitioners.
 Students explore characteristics of selected performance styles and apply and manipulate conventions, dramatic elements and production areas.
 They use performance skills and expressive skills to explore and develop role and character.
 The performances they create will go beyond the reality of life as it is lived and may pass comment on or respond to aspects of the real world.
-These performances by other drama practitioners.
+These performances can occur in any space.
+Students also analyse the development of their own work and performances by other drama practitioners.
 Drama requires students to be creative and critical thinkers.
 The study of drama provides students with knowledge, skills and confidence to communicate as individuals and collaboratively.
 Drama can provide pathways to training and further studies in fields such as acting, direction, playwriting, production design, production management, communication and drama criticism.